What is Orbactiv and how is it used?

 - For each vial, gently swirl the contents to avoid foaming and ensure that all ORBACTIV powder is completely dissolved to form a reconstituted solution.

 - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Each reconstituted vial should appear to be a clear, colorless to pale yellow solution, free of visible particles.

-Use ONLY 5% dextrose in sterile water (D5W) for dilution to prepare the final intravenous solution for infusion.
-Do NOT use Normal Saline for dilution as it is incompatible with ORBACTIV and may cause precipitation of the drug.
+Dilution: Use ONLY 5% dextrose injection (D5W) for dilution to prepare the final intravenous solution for infusion.
+Do NOT use Sodium Chloride Injection for dilution as it is incompatible with ORBACTIV and may cause precipitation of the drug.
 Since no preservative or bacteriostatic agent is present in ORBACTIV, aseptic technique must be used in preparing the final intravenous solution as follows:

 - Withdraw and discard 120 mL from a 1000 mL intravenous bag of D5W.

 - Withdraw 40 mL from each of the three reconstituted vials of ORBACTIV and add to D5W intravenous bag to bring the bag volume to 1000 mL.
 This yields a concentration of 1.2 mg/mL.

 Discard any unused portion of the reconstituted solution remaining in each vial.

 Diluted intravenous solution in an infusion bag should be used within 6 hours when stored at room temperature, or used within 12 hours when refrigerated at 2 to 8°C (36 to 46°F).
 The combined storage time (reconstituted solution in the vial and diluted solution in the bag) and 3 hour infusion time should not exceed 6 hours at room temperature or 12 hours if refrigerated.

 ORBACTIV is administered intravenously.
 ORBACTIV should only be diluted in D5W.
-Do NOT use normal saline for dilution as it is incompatible with ORBACTIV and may cause precipitation of the drug.
-Therefore other intravenous substances, additives or other medications mixed in normal saline should not be added to ORBACTIV single-dose vials or infused simultaneously through the same IV line or through a common intravenous port.
+Do NOT use sodium chloride injection for dilution as it is incompatible with ORBACTIV and may cause precipitation of the drug.
+Therefore other intravenous substances, additives or other medications mixed in sodium chloride injection should not be added to ORBACTIV single-dose vials or infused simultaneously through the same IV line or through a common intravenous port.